xando/buzzy/docs/index.rst

    $ python project.py build
    Generated 2013-06-09 11:10:40.133868

-In your build directory, which will be **_build**.
+Now you should have content inside your build directory, which will be called **_build**.

 .. code-block:: bash

    $ ls _build
    index.html

    $ cat _build/index.html
    Hello world

-You should see there one file *index.html*, and the content of this file will be 'Hello world'
+You should see there one file **index.html**, and the content of this file will be 'Hello world'.

 .. code-block:: bash